top of page

 Miranda started her career as a musician in 1996 at the age of 18, playing bass guitar for a country rock band.

-She had been dragged around folk festivals and gigs from a few weeks old as my parents played in a ceilidh band (often in the wings in a cot).
-Towersey and Cropredy Festivals were the family's annual Summer holidays.
-After a few years of musical promiscuity where she played with Firebrand, Little Johnny England, Robb Johnson, Bill Jones, Steafan Hannigan, Reg Meuross, Kirsty McGee, The Phil Beer Band, Martyn Joseph and The Scoville Units she depped for Pete Zorn in the 2004 Show Of Hands festival band line up.
+After a few years of musical promiscuity playing with Firebrand, Little Johnny England, Robb Johnson, Bill Jones, Steafan Hannigan, Reg Meuross, Kirsty McGee, The Phil Beer Band, Martyn Joseph and The Scoville Units she depped for Pete Zorn in the 2004 Show Of Hands festival band line up.
+Miranda toured with them for the next 20 years, whilst finding time for the Miranda Sykes Band in 2005 and extensive touring and several albums both solo and in a duo with mandolin player Rex Preston.

 bottom of page